Follow TV Tropes

 Kuubou

-click here to see it's new form
+Click here to see its second form

 • The Antichrist: A powerful evil entity that has fed on a god and still waiting to be born, with an evil group preparing for its birth.